openshift-kni/cnf-features-deploy/ztp/gitops-subscriptions/argocd/example/image-based-upgrades/README.md

 > [!IMPORTANT]
 > Don't forget to create and include the policy [example-oadp-policy.yaml](./example-oadp-policy.yaml) under the `resources` object in the `kustomization.yaml` file.
-> The policy uses hub-side templating and requires Advanced Cluster Management (ACM) 2.8 and later versions for the `copyConfigMapData` function.
-However, it is important to note that 2.9.2 will be the minimum supported ACM version for IBU.

 ### Enforcing the Policy